Theresh/LDPC_7_4/README.md

-# Simulation of LPDC codes using the parity check matrix
+# Simulation of LPDC codes using the Hamming Code (7,4) parity check matrix